-The Friends of Farlow Park invite all of our neighbors in Newton to visit Farlow Park and join our efforts towards restoring the park to its former grandeur.
-Newton's support and commitment to this project will help us revive this historically celebrated park to its former Victorian masterpiece of grace and beauty.
+The Friends of Farlow Park invite all of our neighbors in Newton to visit Farlow Park, view our successful effort in this park restoration project.
+Newton's support and commitment to this project helped us revive this historically celebrated park allowing it to remain a masterpiece of grace and beauty.

 Copyright © 2014-2019 Friends of Farlow Park, Inc.

 In 1880, John Farlow donated a parcel of open farmland to the City of Newton for the purpose of the development of a public park.
 Even though Newton had several private parks on large estates such as Billings Park, nowhere in the city was there a park for the average citizen.
 As part of a growing movement in urban park development in the Victorian era, (Boston Public Gardens 1837, New York’s Central Park 1858), the mission of which was “to improve public health and contribute greatly to a formation of a civil society,” the City of Newton was now in the position to be part of this effort to beautify its open spaces.
 Famous for his design of Boston Public Gardens, George Frederick Meacham provided a design for Farlow Park in 1880.
 Farlow Park was completed in 1888.